 It is a felony to contract without a license in a declared disaster area.
 Consumers can protect themselves by using CSLB's resources to check a contractor's license status and history.

-"Don't let a natural disaster result in a man-made one by hiring the first contractor who comes along," said CSLB Registrar Steve Sands.
+"Although it’s understandable that property owners want to begin rebuilding quickly, it’s important not to rush the process and hire the first contractor who comes along," said CSLB Registrar Cindi Christenson.
 "Take your time and protect yourself against con artists who will take your money and run—or incompetent contractors who will perform shoddy work.
-Hire only licensed contractors and check their qualifications with the Board."
+Hire only licensed contractors and check their qualifications."

 Contractors working on a job—from debris removal to rebuilding—totaling $500 or more for labor and materials must be licensed by CSLB.
 To become licensed, a contractor must pass a licensing examination, verify at least four years of journey-level experience, carry a license bond, and pass a criminal background check.